imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-horses.md

 ---
-title: 'What does it mean to dream about horses?'
+title: 'What Does It Mean to Dream About Horses?'
 pubDate: '2024-07-29T05:00:00Z'
 description: 'Discover the meaning of dreaming about horses.
 Explore the interpretations of white, brown, running, dead, and runaway horses.'
 author: 'AnalyzeMyDream'